 On the bright side

 These days alone with my kids have been so very special.
 Of course there was the craziness of jet lag, early teenage drama and simple boredom but it was all worth it.

-I needed to have a moment to myself with them, when no other thoughts or worries could cloud my mind.
+I needed to have a moment to myself with them.
+When no other thoughts or worries could clouded my mind.
 I organized everything I had to organize, I finished all the work I had to finish, I sold everything I had to sell and now this year is just for them.

 We always wish to have more time to spend with our kids.
 To share thoughts, ideas, talks, experiences and craziness.
 However as parents we always feel that we have too much to worry about to actually enjoy the moments with them.